 – Anthony Bourdain

 My heart and head are both changed and I’d like to think I’m more level-headed and confident in who I want to be as a person.
-I know where my passions lie, and truly feel like being able to explore so many wonderful cultures and perspectives allows me to challenge my own beliefs for the better and grow into a more experienced and joyous person.
+I know where my passions lie and I truly feel like being able to explore so many wonderful cultures and perspectives allows me to challenge my own beliefs for the better and grow into a more experienced and joyous person.

 I fell into every cliché in the book… and I couldn’t be happier about it.